Lyall Howard

-Lyall Falconer Howard (1896 – 30 November 1955) was a World War I veteran, engineer and business owner, and the father of the former Australian prime minister, John Howard and Australian academic Bob Howard.
+Lyall Falconer Howard (2 May 1896 – 30 November 1955) was an Australian businessman and World War I veteran who was the father of the former Australian prime minister John Howard and academic Bob Howard.
 He was born and raised near Maclean in the Clarence River region of northern New South Wales.
 His hand-written war diary penned on the battlefields of the Western Front in 1916 is used by historians to retrace the experiences of Australian soldiers in World War I.